amandotzip/submitserverglory/README.md

 # submitserverglory
 Plays ["Here Comes The Money"](https://www.youtube.com/watch?v=HMuYfScGpbE) when all tests pass.
+This only works on the UMD submit server (https://submit.cs.umd.edu/)

 QUICK GUIDE BELOW 30 SECONDS TO INSTALL (taken from [CNET](https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/))